 Sometimes, yes.
 But reinfection can occur — especially if hygiene practices are poor or someone close to you still carries the bacteria.
 It’s crucial to practice good handwashing habits and avoid sharing utensils, especially during treatment.

 Research now suggests H. pylori might affect more than just digestion.
-Some studies link it to conditions like iron deficiency anemia, vitamin B12 deficiency, and even skin conditions like rosacea.
+Some studies link it to conditions like iron deficiency anaemia, vitamin B12 deficiency, and even skin conditions like rosacea.
 While the science is still emerging, the message is clear: this bug can cause systemic effects well beyond stomach pain.

 While antibiotics are essential for eradicating the infection, many people choose to support their gut with: